 Pakou graduated from the University of Minnesota with a Masters in Political Science in 2008 and Yale University in 1999.
 She has conducted extensive research in political psychology and voting behavior among New Americans and is well versed in statistical and survey data analysis.
 In 2007, she contributed two essays to the book: Voices of Hope: The Story of the Jane Addams School for Democracy.
 Pakou is a recipient of the prestigious Hubert H. Humphrey Public Leadership Award and the Paul and Daisy Soros Fellowship for New Americans.

-Founding Director, The New American Leaders Project
+President and Founder, The New American Leaders Project

 Vice President, Trilogy Interactive